VsIG-official/SML/README.md

 ### Description

 SML - Small Math Library for .NET.
-I decided to create this library, because sometimes the functions I need are simply not available, and I do not know the known mathematical extensions
+I decided to create this library, because sometimes the functions I need are simply not available, and I do not know any popular mathematical extensions

 ## Badges